bilix-software/pump-fun-token-launcher/README.md

    - Initial token purchase (if specified)
    - Priority fees

-2. Your private key should be base64 encoded or you can pass a Keypair object directly.
+2. Your private key should be base64 or base58 encoded or you can pass a Keypair object directly.

 ## Error Handling